Why is this medication prescribed?

 What should I do if I forget a dose?

 If you miss an appointment to receive a vedolizumab infusion, call your doctor as soon as possible.
+If you miss a subcutaneous dose of vedolizumab injection, inject it as soon as you remember and then administer every 2 weeks thereafter.

 What side effects can this medication cause?